wmoreirae/photonbend/README.md

 [![Equidistant Projection (lens)](examples/equidistant_small.jpg)](examples/equidistant.jpg)

 ## alter-photo
-This tool allows you to change your photos by exchanging lenses, FoV, types and rotate your images.
+This tool allows you to change your photos by exchanging lenses, FoV, and types as well as rotate your images.

 ### Change of projection (Lens)
-The example bellow changes the photo lenses from `equidistant` projection to `equisolid` projection.
+The example below changes the photo lenses from `equidistant` projection to `equisolid` projection.

 > `photonbend alter-photo --itype inscribed --otype inscribed --ilens equidistant --olens equisolid --ifov 360 --ofov 360 equidistant.jpg equisolid.jpg`